Mbulss/Computational-Biology-Final-Project/README.md

 This project uses ESM2 (facebook/esm2_t12_35M_UR50D) to generate protein sequence embeddings, which are then used as features for various machine learning classifiers to predict EC numbers.
 The models are trained on a dataset of 236,607 protein sequences with 263 unique EC number classes.

+> **📦 Pre-trained Models Available**: All trained models and generated embeddings are available on Google Drive for quick inference without training.
+See [Quick Start](#quick-start) section for download instructions.

 ## Features

 - **ESM2 Embedding Extraction**: Uses pre-trained ESM2 model to generate 480-dimensional embeddings